-9.3.1 General
+9.3.2 General

-- Any activity that that requires a permit or approval from the Town shall be responsible for the management of all stormwater on the site including the discharge of any stormwater off the site in accordance with the following: - 9.3.1.1 Drainage Plan Any activity that disturbs more than two thousand (2000) square feet of vegetated area or creates more than one thousand (1000) square feet of impervious surface shall prepare a drainage plan for the lot showing at a minimum the following: - 9.3.1.1.1 The general topography of the lot; - 9.3.1.1.2 The existing pattern of drainage on the lot including any drainage facilities; - 9.3.1.1.3 Any changes in the drainage patterns on the lot as a result of the proposed activity; - 9.3.1.1.4 All methods that will be used to minimize the flow of stormwater off the lot; and - 9.3.1.1.5 The adequacy of any downstream drainage facilities to accommodate stormwater flows from proposed use of the lot. - 9.3.1.2 Stormwater Management Plan Any activity that disturbs more than ten thousand (10,000) square feet of vegetated area or creates more than five thousand (5,000) square feet of impervious surface shall submit a formal stormwater management plan rather than a drainage plan.
+Any activity that that requires a permit or approval from the Town shall be responsible for the management of all stormwater on the site including the discharge of any stormwater off the site in accordance with the following:

+- 9.3.2.1 Drainage Plan Any activity that disturbs more than four thousand (4000) square feet of vegetated area or creates more than two thousand (2000) square feet of impervious surface shall prepare a drainage plan for the lot showing at a minimum the following: - 9.3.2.1.1 The general topography of the lot; - 9.3.2.1.2 The existing pattern of drainage on the lot including any drainage facilities; - 9.3.2.1.3 Any changes in the drainage patterns on the lot as a result of the proposed activity; - 9.3.2.1.4 All methods that will be used to minimize the flow of stormwater off the lot; and - 9.3.2.1.5 The adequacy of any downstream drainage facilities to accommodate stormwater flows from proposed use of the lot. - 9.3.2.2 Stormwater Management Plan Any activity that disturbs more than twenty thousand (20,000) square feet of vegetated area or creates more than ten thousand (10,000) square feet of impervious surface or more than five thousand (5,000) square feet of impervious surface if the average pre-development slope of the area that is being disturbed is more than fifteen (15) percent shall submit a formal stormwater management plan rather than a drainage plan.
 The stormwater management plan shall be prepared by a licensed engineer and shall demonstrate how the stormwater on the site will be managed to minimize the amount of runoff from the site and meet the stormwater management provisions of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume I published by the Maine Department of Environmental Protection.

-9.3.2 Low Impact Development
+9.3.3 Low Impact Development

-- 9.3.2.1 The stormwater management system shall be designed in accordance with the principles of Low Impact Development (LID) set forth in Chapter 4 of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume I published by the Maine Department of Environmental Protection. - 9.3.2.2 To the extent feasible given the natural conditions on the site, the stormwater management system shall utilize LID Best Management Practices BMPs) set forth in Chapter 10 of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume III published by the Maine Department of Environmental Protection. - 9.3.2.3 Small-scale activities that require the preparation of a drainage plan shall use vegetated buffers as set forth in Chapter 5 of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume III published by the Maine Department of Environmental Protection where feasible.
+9.3.3.1 A stormwater management plan prepared in accordance with 9.3.2.2 shall be designed in accordance with the principles of Low Impact Development (LID) set forth in Chapter 4 of the Maine Stormwater Management Design Manual - Stormwater Management Manual Volume I published by the Maine Department of Environmental Protection.

+- 9.3.3.2 To the extent feasible given the natural conditions on the site, the stormwater management plan shall utilize LID Best Management Practices (BMPs) set forth in Chapter 10 of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume III published by the Maine Department of Environmental Protection. - 9.3.3.3 Small-scale activities that require the preparation of a drainage plan shall use vegetated buffers as set forth in Chapter 5 of the Maine Stormwater Management Design Manual Stormwater Management Manual Volume III published by the Maine Department of Environmental Protection where feasible.

-9.3.3 Stormwater Runoff
+9.3.4 Stormwater Runoff